Kelly Kulick: Amateur career

 Kulick attended and bowled competitively at Morehead State University, where she was a two-time Collegiate Bowler of the Year and two-time All-American.
 She graduated from Morehead State with a degree in Physical and Health Education.

-Kulick has been a 14-time member of Team USA (1998–2001, 2008, and 2010–2018).
+Kulick has been a 16-time member of Team USA (1998–2001, 2008, and 2010–2020) and was on Junior Team USA in 1998 and 2000.
 She was part of the 2011 team that took home the United States' first gold medal in the team event of the World Tenpin Bowling Championships since 1987.

-Kulick won two medals each at The World Games 2013 in Cali, Colombia and The World Games 2017 in Wrocław, Poland.